rj23dev/fedora_dotfiles/README.md

 ## Inspirations

 I have taken **direct inspiration from many publicly available dotfiles and online sources**.
 While the base ideas come from these resources, I have **customized, modified, and tweaked** them to fit my workflow and visual preferences.

 Feel free to **use, adapt, or learn** from these configs, but please **respect the original authors** if referencing their work.

+## Credits

+- Based on [lvntcnylmz](https://github.com/lvntcnylmz)’s SwayNC dotfiles.
+- Colors inspired by the [Everforest Theme](https://github.com/sainnhe/everforest) creators.
+- Wallpaper adapted from [Everforest Wallpapers for Arch Linux](https://www.deviantart.com/deviantarchuser/art/Everforest-Wallpapers-for-Arch-Linux-1063548581) on DeviantArt.
+- Appreciation to various dotfiles creators on GitHub for design and structure inspiration.

 ## License